tpeterka/decaf/README.md

 - C++11
 - MPI-3 (currently MPI is the only supported transport layer)
-- Boost
+- Boost 1.59 or higher
-- Optionally, if you want the python version of the examples to be built,
-    - Python
+- Python 2.7
 - Networkx

 # Building decaf: